CastroForGeorgia/GA-5/content/_campaign/welcome-hub/get-involved/design-contributions.md

 * **Option A: Directly via GitHub (Recommended for quick contributions)**:

   * Navigate to the relevant `design-assets` subfolder.
-  * Upload your design file (use drag-and-drop on GitHub’s web interface).
+  * Upload your design file (use drag-and-drop on GitHub's web interface).
   * Open a **Pull Request** (PR) clearly describing your design.

 * **Option B: Via Issues for Feedback First**: